funkybeppe/rock-paper-scissors-lizard-spock/README.md

 ### Colour Scheme

-* Three main colours used:
+* Four main colours used:
-  * Dark Blue #36486b, used for game background and header backgorund.
+  * A gradient background is used for every page, going from a lighter shade of blue to a darker one.
-  * White #ffffff for body where more contrast with the dark blue was needed.
+  * White #ffffff for body.
+  * Dark Blue shade #053d74 for the hover button color change.
-  * Light Blue shade #bccad6 for the general background.
+  * Light Blue shade #91C9FF for buttons borders.

  The Dark Blue and White shades should compliment each other without being over powering to the eyes.